Decision of 9 May 2019 -

 (2) (...)
-The obligation to leave the federal territory shall otherwise become enforceable only when the denial of the residence title or another administrative act requiring the foreign national to leave pursuant to section 50 (1) becomes enforceable.
+The obligation to leave the federal territory shall otherwise become executable only when the denial of the residence title or another administrative act requiring the foreign national to leave pursuant to section 50 (1) becomes executable.

 Section 59 AufenthG - Deportation warning

 (1) A warning to deport a foreign national shall be issued specifying a reasonable period of between seven and 30 days for voluntary departure. (...)

 (2) The deportation warning should specify the state to which the foreign national is to be deported and should inform the foreign national that he or she may also be deported to another state which he or she is permitted to enter or which is obliged to admit him or her.

 Section 60a AufenthG - Temporary suspension of deportation (Duldung)

 (2) The deportation of a foreign national shall be suspended for as long as deportation is impossible for factual or legal reasons and no residence permit is granted. (...)